XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 48. If a bug appears in production, what’s your approach to resolving it?
 49. Describe your typical deployment flow and CI/CD workflow.
 50. What stages do you define in your Jenkins pipeline, and how do you ensure full quality checks during deployment?
-51. How do you use Jenkins shared libraries?
-Explain their typical structure and how they are integrated into your Jenkinsfiles.
 52. What have you done with Jenkins?
 53. What was the CI/CD pipeline used for — infra or app deployment?
 54. Can you pass **runtime parameters** in a Jenkins pipeline?